-- Since the expansion of options on how to take money from a pension, retirees are no longer obliged to take out an annuity.
-For many, that is no longer be the best choice for them.
-Others may know of the opportunity to cash in their entire pension pot, without understanding the tax and long-term retirement implications.
+- Since the expansion of options on how to take money from a pension, retirees are no longer obliged to take out an annuity or drawdown income.
+There are now other options and features available that may be more suitable.
+Some may be able to cash in their entire pension pot, but need to understand the tax and long-term retirement implications.

 A mid-life MOT — more than just an oil change

 You can extend the MOT to look at the family as a whole, helping your employees look at wider commitments and circumstances.
-Parents may be looking for a way to help their children get on the property ladder — or just move out! — and now could be the ideal time to investigate their options.
+Parents may be looking for a way to help their children get on the property ladder and now could be the ideal time to investigate their options.